Demo

 You are expected to be familiar with terms like Cyphal node, DSDL, subject-ID, RPC-service.
 If not, skim through the Cyphal Guide first.

-If you want to follow along, install PyCyphal and switch to a new directory before continuing.
+If you want to follow along, install PyCyphal and

 DSDL definitions